The Best Campus Traditions for Students Who Study In Canada

 The University of New Brunswick’s longest-running tradition begun in 1973.
 For this event house residents carve a giant pumpkin to resemble the Roman god, Janus.
 According university lore, the tradition is supposed to represent the "academic" harvest, and the pumpkin sacrifice is conducted to ensure academic success.
 The campus residents howl for two minutes at midnight for seven days before the event, which is held on Halloween day, October 31.
 On that day, the carved pumpkin is sacrificially dropped from the roof.

 Painting Old Jeremiah at University of Guelph

 For many students at the University of Guelph, painting the Jeremiah, antique British naval cannon is a longstanding campus tradition, which was started decades ago as an act against war.
 According to tradition, the cannon can only be painted during daylight.

 Hockey on the Iron Rink at McGill University

 McGill’s outdoor skating rink is open during the winter months.
 It is known as the Iron Rink and is available for students to play pick-up hockey games, the rink is a short walk from the place where the very first organized hockey game in the university’s history took place, involving primarily the McGill University’s students, in the first week of March in the year 1875.
 The world’s first hockey team, was started as the McGill Hockey Club, two years after the event

-Ever since its inception in 2006, Global Tree overseas education ltd has been growing from strength to strength to become the most trusted overseas education consultants in India.
+Ever since its inception in 2006, Global Tree overseas education ltd has been growing from strength to strength to become the most trusted overseas education and Immigration consultants in India.